Data-Science-for-Linguists-2023/Morpheme-Acquisition-Analysis/progress_report.md

 ### Sharing Plan

-The [license](https://creativecommons.org/licenses/by-nc-sa/4.0/) I have chosen for this project is the same license that is the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-This is the license that is utilized by [TalkBank](https://www.talkbank.org/) (version 4.0 rather than 3.0), from where the CHILDES and SLABank data are sourced.
+The [license](/LICENSE.md) I have chosen for this project is the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This is the same license that is utilized by [TalkBank](https://www.talkbank.org/) (version 4.0 rather than 3.0), from where the CHILDES and SLABank data are sourced.

 ## 1st Progress Report
  > Feb.
 24, 2023